 This trap, (circa 1940) was designed to throw small, black “mosquito" miniature clay targets.
 It was manufactured by the Routledge Manufacturing Company of Monroe, Michigan.
 It is a model 14.
 The company made several different models of this trap.
 Remington made two guns to be used with the trap.
 The model 5105B bolt action smooth bore rife and the model 121 SB smooth bore pump shotgun with a "Routledge Bore”.

-The Remington “Wonder” Trap was developed around 1948 and used for both skeet and trapshooting.
-The club could also purchase an optional electric skeet release for the trap.
+Remington Arms Co. added their name on the trap base and decided to sell rather than lease the “Wonder Trap.”
+A gun club could also purchase an optional electric skeet release for the trap.
 Using it for trap, any angle could be used by placing the target on the arm at various places.
-In 1955 the trap cost about $255.00.
+Remington Wonder Traps also included the Chamberlin Cartridge & Target Co. name, along with patent no. 1,663,780 and 1,819,567.

 The small aluminum trap called the Bob White threw small 2¾ inches black recreational targets made by the company.
 Circa 1940s